indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingRoles/PaperReviewingRoles.rst

 * The **Manager of the Paper Review Module** is responsible for the paper reviewing part of the conference.

-* The **Referee** is responsible for the contributions, assigned to him by the paper review manager.
+* The **Referee** is responsible for the contributions assigned to him by the paper review manager.

-* The **Layout Reviewer** is responsible for the layout of the papers, if it is coherent to the criteria given by the manager of the conference.
+* The **Layout Reviewer** is responsible for the layout of the papers, if they are coherent with the criteria given by the manager of the conference.

-* The **Content Reviewer** has the responsibility to give opinion on the papers content that are assigned to him, in order to help the referee providing his judgment.
+* The **Content Reviewer** has the responsibility to give an opinion on the content of papers that are assigned to him, in order to help the referee with his judgment.

         |image1|